beka10/DS320FinalProject/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Beka's and Salamu's Data Visualization Project's documentation!
+Welcome to our Data Visualization Project's documentation!
 =========================================================
+Beka Beriashvili and Salamu Ali Brahim

 This is our project.